 Ruby's Choice was filmed in Sydney during the peak of the epidemic in 2020 within a condensed time period.

 It tells the story of a woman living alone with early dementia and the impact it has on her and her family when she is no longer able to live independently.

 The story, directed and produced by Michael Budd, is told through the eyes of Ruby's granddaughter, Tash, and aims to show the humanity of dementia.

 The film also stars award-winning Australian actress Jacqueline McKenzie and talented young actress Coco Jack Gillies.

 Philanthropist Sir Owen Glenn, of the Glenn Family Foundation, is funding the film and will donate half of profits to the Dementia Foundation for Spark of Life.

-"Dementia is a growing problem which gets very little attention by the community at large," Glenn said.
+'Dementia is a growing problem which gets very little attention by the community at large," said Sir Glenn.

 "It is treated as an embarrassing ailment and sufferers are isolated from family and friends.
 This film is intended to expose our shortcomings and will open up debate on how we should bebetter coping and supporting our loved ones from being isolated from society."

 Dementia Foundation for Spark of Life founder Jane Verity said the film shared a common message with the initiative.